francescopatane96/eNERVE/README.md

  1. Quality control of proteome module and generation of protein instances: proteins that do not pass QC process are discarded (discarded_sequences.fasta);
  2. Descriptors calculator module: this module uses [iFeature library](https://github.com/Superzchen/iFeature) to calculate protein descriptors for every protein in the input proteome;
- 3. Subcellular location module: RandomForest based model (scikit-learn) to predict the probability of being 'outer' (training dataset from [UniProt]( https://www.uniprot.org/));
+ 3. Subcellular location module: Random Forest-based model (scikit-learn) to predict the probability of being 'outer' (training dataset from [UniProt]( https://www.uniprot.org/));
  4. Transmembrane topology prediction module: TMHMM (Hidden markov model).
 Predicts the probability of each aminoacid to be 'i', 'o' or 'M'.
 For more informations, please visit tmhmm [repository](https://github.com/dansondergaard/tmhmm.py) ;
  5. Razor module: virtual scissors that cut outer protein pieces and rejoin them.
 This is useful to retrieve the outer segments of proteins with many transmembrane domains and to discard the latter.
  6. Adhesin and adhesin-like predictor module: feed-forward neural network (Tensorflow/Keras).
 Training dataset obtained from literature and [InterPro](https://www.ebi.ac.uk/interpro/);